basti/icebergist.com/source/_posts/2016-05-28-display-part-of-rails-template-with-different-locale.markdown

 <!--more-->

-And client want first paragraph to be always on English.
+And client wants first paragraph to always be in English.

 Just wrap first paragraph in block with locale `'en`, like this: